The rules for the Am-Am will include one divisions: Net.

 For the Net division, the number of strokes received will be based off of 85% of your course handicap.
 The team’s score will be the best net score between the two players on each hole.
 If the difference in handicap indexes among teammates is greater than 10, the handicap of the higher handicap index will be adjusted to exactly 10 strokes greater than the lower handicap index.

 Each team will be provided with a scorecard, which will denote all of the holes on which each member of the group receives strokes.
 Each team must mark the individual Gross scores for all four participants in the group.
-The Troon Classic at Pebble Beach tournament committee will collect all cards at the conclusion of play to compute Net scores and verify cards match.
+The TaylorMade Troon Invitational at Pebble Beach tournament committee will collect all cards at the conclusion of play to compute Net scores and verify cards match.

 Additionally, we will provide instructions to each team on how to access a real-time digital scorecard and leaderboard.
 Participants will be required to participate in “Live Scoring,” in addition to keeping the official (paper) scorecard.